TheEnbyWitch/PAYDAY2-ReducedMotion/README.md

 # PAYDAY2-ReducedMotion
-This mod removes various movements that may cause motion sickness in some people.
+This mod removes various movements in PAYDAY 2 that may cause motion sickness in some people.

 Based on https://modworkshop.net/mod/15363